w3f/polkadot-spec/docs/id-weights.md

 )?;
 ```

-However, one need to pay close attention to the property `AllowDeath` and to how the function treat existingand non-existing accounts differently.
+However, one needs to pay close attention to the property `AllowDeath` and to how the function treats existings and non-existing accounts differently.
 Two types of behaviors are to consider:

-- If the transfer completely depletes the sender account balance to zero (or bellow the minimum "keep-alive" requirement), it removes the address and all associated data from storage.
+- If the transfer completely depletes the sender account balance to zero (or below the minimum "keep-alive" requirement), it removes the address and all associated data from storage.

-- If recipient account has no balance, the transfer also needs to create the recipient account.
+- If the recipient account has no balance, the transfer also needs to create the recipient account.

 #### -sec-num- Considerations {#considerations-2}